itsAviKaushik/C-Programming-Advanced-Coverage/concepts/basic/3_Compilation_Process/README.md

 - Include header files.
 - Handle conditional compilation.

 The preprocessed output is saved as `hello_world.i`.
-You can inspect it using the following command:
+You can view it in your file's directory

 In this file:
 - Macros like `add(a, b)` are expanded.